MartinBies/MartinBies.github.io/_pages/publications.md

 ## Software

 According to [github](https://github.com/), I have added about 500.000 lines of codes and modified another 500.000.
 My coding experience includes gap, python, julia and C++.
-The latest news on my software are to be found at my [github-page](https://github.com/herearound).
+Currently, my focus rests on the [*OSCAR Computer Algebra System*](https://github.com/oscar-system/Oscar.jl).
+More details can be found at my [github-page](https://github.com/herearound).

-I am author and maintainer of the [*ToricVarieties_project*](https://github.com/homalg-project/ToricVarieties_project).
-Most recently, I have begun to migrate/integrate this software into the [*OSCAR Computer Algebra System*](https://github.com/oscar-system/Oscar.jl).